kyma-project/telemetry-manager/docs/contributor/arch/015-transform-filter-support-for-telemetry-pipelines.md

 ### Mitigation

-To mitigate this risk:
+To mitigate this risk, we suggest the following measures:
-- Thorough Testing: We will maintain strict version control of the OTTL library, ensuring that each update is thoroughly tested, automated tests will validate that existing pipelines continue to work as expected.
+- Thorough Testing: We will maintain strict version control of the OTTL library, ensuring that each update is thoroughly tested.
+Automated tests will validate that existing pipelines continue to work as expected.
 - Documentation: We will provide detailed documentation and practical examples of how to configure filter and transformation processors using OTTL expressions.
 - New Versions with Breaking Changes: New versions with breaking changes of the OTTL library will be rolled out with backward compatibility.
 This will help users adapt changes and reducing the chance of widespread disruption.

 ### Open Questions
-- How will complex transformation chains be handled efficiently?
+- How do we handle complex transformation chains efficiently?
 - What are the specific failure modes if users misconfigure OTTL processors?
 - What are the best practices for ensuring backward compatibility when updating OTTL versions?